 There are severe consequences for leaving the scene of a crime, with higher repercussions if the car accident caused injury to another.
 The AAA Foundation in a recent study found that nearly 11 percent of all police reported crashes involved a hit and run driver.
 1 in 5 pedestrian fatalities involve a hit and run driver.
 Particularly disconcerting is the fact that about 60 percent of the people killed in a hit and run crash are pedestrians.
 While there are no sure fire ways of not being struck by a distracted or careless driver, your best defense is to be an alert pedestrian, particularly during the most dangerous hours which are the weekends and during the evening, especially between the hours of 9 p.m. and 3 a.m.

 While the most common form of a hit-and-run tends to occur in parking lots, where a driver accidentally or not, collides with a parked vehicle, and then speeds away from the scene of the accident without leaving contact and insurance information.
 This particular form of a hit and run involves just property damage to the other vehicle and can be assessed through your insurance company.
 Legal etiquette requires that if you cause injury to another’s vehicle, stop, get out something to write on, and jot down your contact information and your insurance information.

 Contact a Philadelphia Hit and Run Accident Lawyer

-If you would like more information regarding car accidents and to determine whether you have grounds for a case, please contact a Philadelphia hit and run accident lawyer at Rosenbaum & Associated online or call 1 800 7 LEGAL 7 for a Free Case Evaluation.
+If you would like more information regarding car accidents and to determine whether you have grounds for a case, please contact a Philadelphia hit and run accident lawyer at Rosenbaum & Associated online or call (215) 569-0200 for a Free Case Evaluation.
 Our injury lawyers in Philadelphia have over 25 years of experience working with accident victims.